aspose-barcode/Aspose.BarCode-Documentation/javascript-cpp/developer-guide/barcode-generation/set-barcode-size/_index.md

 ## **Overview**
 In Cartesian coordinate systems, image data are represented as the coordinates of pixels or drawable objects for raster or vector images, respectively.
-In ***Aspose.BarCode for JavaScript via C++***, to link these coordinates to real-world measurement units, such as inches or millimeters, the [*BarcodeGenerator*](https://reference.aspose.com/barcode/javascript-cpp/aspose.barcode.generation/barcodegenerator) class includes the [*Unit*](https://reference.aspose.com/barcode/javascript-cpp/aspose.barcode.generation/unit) class with its [*Resolution*](https://reference.aspose.com/barcode/javascript-cpp/aspose.barcode.generation/unit/properties/resolution) property, which is measured in dots per inch (dpi).
-The *Unit* class automatically converts barcode size values defined in pixels, millimeters, inches, or points into the selected measurement units.
-This conversion allows real-world measurements to be translated into pixels for barcode image generation.
+In ***Aspose.BarCode for JavaScript via C++***, to link these coordinates to real-world measurement units, such as inches or millimeters, the [*BarcodeGenerator*](https://reference.aspose.com/barcode/javascript-cpp/aspose.barcode.generation/barcodegenerator) class uses common notation like "1px", "2mm", "3in", "4pt".

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/javascript-cpp/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Define Barcode Size in Different Units**
-The [*Unit*](https://reference.aspose.com/barcode/javascript-cpp/aspose.barcode.generation/unit) class sets measurement units for parameters of the [*BarcodeGenerator*](https://reference.aspose.com/barcode/javascript-cpp/aspose.barcode.generation/barcodegenerator) class, such as *BarCodeHeight*, *BarCodeWidth*, *XDimension*, and *FontUnit*.
-In ***Aspose.BarCode for JavaScript via C++***, this class represents the .NET [*GraphicsUnit Enum*](https://docs.microsoft.com/uk-ua/dotnet/api/system.drawing.graphicsunit?view=windowsdesktop-5.0).
-The *Unit* class supports conversions between measurement units: *Inches*, *Millimeters*, *Pixels*, *Point* (1/72 inch), or *Document* (1/300 inch).
-By default, the size measurement unit for barcode generation is *Millimeters*.
+The [*BarcodeGenerator*](https://reference.aspose.com/barcode/javascript-cpp/aspose.barcode.generation/barcodegenerator) class provides several parameters to configure the size of a barcode.
+These include:

+- **BarCodeHeight**
+- **BarCodeWidth**
+- **XDimension**
+- **FontUnit**

+You can adjust these parameters to customize the barcode dimensions according to your requirements.

 Barcode images generated with different unit settings (three pixels and two millimeters) are shown below.